Spray Nozzle Glossary & Technical Guide

 Flow Coefficient (Cv)

 A dimensionless number indicating flow rate achievable for a given pressure drop.
-Used to calculate actual flow rates and compare nozzle performance.
-Higher Cv values indicate greater flow capacity at equivalent pressures.
-The Cv value remains constant for a given nozzle orifice size, allowing technicians to predict performance across different operating pressures.
-Formula: Flow Rate = Cv Γ— √(Pressure Drop).
+Used to calculate actual flow rates and compare nozzle performance across operating conditions.

 Impact Angle